Stuart Air Show has huge economic impact on South Florida

-STUART, Martin County — It's been a full day of high-flying tricks at Witham Field as the Stuart Air Show's first day of performances wrap up Saturday evening.
+STUART, Fla. — It was a full day of high-flying tricks at Witham Field as the Stuart Air Show's first day of performances wrapped up Saturday evening.

 Rowan and his dad, Ryan Barkheimer, traveled all the way from Alabama to see the show.